Basic Usage¶

 where \(\epsilon_i \sim \text{Normal}(0, \sigma)\).
 But since these two formulations are equivalent, we will use the first.

-Translating to Bayinx
+Translating to Bayinx¶

-In Bayinx, model definitions are Python classes inheriting from bayinx.Model, and just as we defined the objects we used above in our model equations, we similarly have to declare the objects we wish to use in our model:
+In Bayinx, model definitions are Python classes inheriting from Model, and just as we defined the model's logic and the objects used in said logic, we similarly have to declare both here:

 import jax.numpy as jnp